-Greg Vinson, one of Birmingham-Southern College's most honored athletes, is in his 20th season as the program's first full-time assistant coach.
-In addition to field coaching and recruiting duties, Vinson works directly with the Panthers' goalkeepers.
+Greg Vinson, one of Birmingham-Southern College's most honored athletes, begins his first year as head men's soccer coach in 2016 after 20 seasons as the program's first full-time assistant coach.

-As a three-year team captain and starter at goalkeeper for the Panthers, Vinson set three individual records in a season including most saves (168), most shutouts (13), and lowest goals against average (1.04).
+As a three-year team captain and starter at goalkeeper for the Panthers, Vinson set three individual single-season records including most saves (168), most shutouts (13), and lowest goals against average (1.04).
 For his career at BSC, he set records for most saves (420) and most career shutouts (27).
-He was named Honorable Mention All-America in 1993, NSCAA All-South in 1994, and was selected First-Team All-America and named ISAA/NAIA National Player of the Year in 1995.
-Vinson helped lead Birmingham-Southern to a 21-3-1 record in 1995, which included a No. 2 ranking in the national polls and a trip to the national semifinals in the college's first-ever national tournament appearance.
+He was named National Soccer Coaches Association of America (NSCAA) Honorable Mention All-America (1993), NSCAA All-South (1994), and was selected First-Team All-America and named ISAA/NAIA National Player of the Year (1995).
+Vinson helped lead Birmingham-Southern to a 21-3-1 record in his senior year, which included a No. 2 ranking in the national polls and a trip to the national semifinals in the college's first-ever national tournament appearance.
 He was one of two BSC soccer players chosen to participate in the NSCAA's All-Star Game in Florida in 1995.

-A Birmingham native, Vinson graduated from Pelham High School after receiving All-Metro team honors.
+Vinson, a Birmingham native, graduated from Pelham High School where he received All-Metro team honors.
 After graduating from BSC in 1995 with a business degree, he went on to earn a master's degree in business.
 He and his wife, the former Melissa Boren, a BSC graduate and former captain of the women's soccer team, were married in 1998.
-The couple has two sons, Drew (10) and Daniel (7).
+The couple has two sons, Drew and Daniel.